KIT-Workflows/agentic-workflow-framework/README.md

 ## Notes

 - The server automatically finds an available port in the range 8001-8019
-- The system uses a knowledge graph approach for workflow organization
+- The system uses a knowledge graph approach for retrieval of relevant Quantum ESPRESSO parameters
 - Frontend templates are rendered using Jinja2
 - The system includes comprehensive logging